Benjamin Balansa

 A year later, in 1867 he collected in Morocco in the area of Mogador, the Atlas Mountains and Marrakech.

 From 1868 to 1872 Balansa stayed overseas in New Caledonia and the Loyalty Islands.
 During this time he was Director of the Jardin d'Acclimatation in Nouméa.
 From 1873 to 1877, he made his first trip to Paraguay, followed by a second from 1878 to 1884.
 In the years from 1885 to 1889, he collected in Tonkin and undertook a trip to the island of Java.
 In his (1890) second stay at Balansa died in Hanoi.

+Balansa edited and distributed several exsiccatae and exsiccata-like specimens series, among them Plantes d'Algérie 1851 and Plantes d'Orient 1854.